Richard Donner: Later work

-Lethal Weapon (1987–1998)
+Lethal Weapon series (1987–1998)

 Donner's next blockbuster film was the action comedy Lethal Weapon, written by Shane Black.
 It starred Mel Gibson as a widowed narcotics detective with a suicidal bent "who breaks every rule for the sheer joy of it".
 It co-starred Danny Glover as a calm homicide detective with a loving family and consideration for retirement.
 The film's action sequences were considered "truly spectacular" and made the film one of the year's biggest hits.

 Donner directed six films starring Mel Gibson in total, creating a Lethal Weapon franchise with three sequels; the last of these was Lethal Weapon 4, released in 1998.
 In an interview in 2000, Gibson described his impressions of Donner:

 Uncle Dick.
 He's a great guy, just terrific.
 Extremely professional.
 He's an old veteran and has an understanding of film that is the culmination of years of experience.
 He's got his technical stuff down, his vision down.
 No matter what you say about Dick, it underrates him.
 He really loves what he's doing, loves working with actors, and he allows you freedom to explore all kinds of areas.
 "All right, kid," he'll say, and slap you on the back and let you try something, because even he doesn't know sometimes.
 He's just an extremely charming, talented, great fuckin' guy.
 I love him.

-X-Men
+X-Men series

 Donner became the executive producer for the 2000 Marvel Comics film X-Men, then also an executive producer for the 2009 X-Men prequel, X-Men Origins: Wolverine.
 In addition, Donner's wife has produced all of the films in the X-Men film series under their Donners' Company brand.

 On October 16, 2008, Donner and Lauren Shuler Donner received stars in a double ceremony on the Hollywood Walk of Fame for their achievements in motion pictures, located at 6712 Hollywood Boulevard.

 Unrealized projects

-Donner was the first choice to direct the "unofficial" James Bond film Never Say Never Again, but turned it down after he decided he disliked Lorenzo Semple Jr.'s script.
+Donner was the first choice to direct the James Bond film Never Say Never Again, but turned it down after he decided he disliked Lorenzo Semple Jr.'s script.
 He would have served as director of Jurassic Park had Columbia/TriStar won the bidding war for the screen rights against other studios.
 Donner was also considered as director for The Lost Boys, The Last Boy Scout, Memoirs of an Invisible Man, Dave, Forever Young, and The Sandlot.
 In 2001, Donner claimed he planned to direct a sequel to The Goonies after Timeline, and he planned to direct the fifth and final Lethal Weapon film before his death in 2021.